Published:

 4.1 Define products

-Determine which products your association wants to sell online.
+Determine which products your club wants to sell online.
 Keep the list short – 5–10 products are enough to start with.
-For each product you need: name, price in EUR, description (1–2 sentences), a photo and, if applicable, variants (size, colour).
+For each product you need: name, price in EUR, description (1–2 sentences), a photo and, if applicable, variants (size, color).
 For tickets: event date, category, available quantity.
-For courses: date, time, instructor, participant limit.
+For courses: date, time, course instructor, participant limit.

-Register with a PSP that offers mini-webshops – such as Payrexx Pages, MyCommerce or a comparable Swiss tool.
-Upload your association logo, choose the colours and add the products with photo, description and price.
+Register with a PSP that offers mini-webshops – such as Payrexx Pages, MyCommerce or a similar Swiss tool.
+Upload your club logo, select the colors and add the products with photo, description and price.
 Activate the payment methods: TWINT, credit and debit card (Visa, Mastercard), PostFinance Pay.
-Test the shop with a test payment (small amount, then cancel).
+Test the shop with a test payment (minimum amount, then cancel).

 4.3 Sell and promote

 Share the shop link via email to members, post it on social media and print it as a QR code on flyers.
-For pre-orders (e.g. jerseys before the season starts), set a ordering window with a start and end date.
+For pre-orders (e.g. jerseys before the start of the season), set a ordering window with start and end dates.
 For tickets, communicate clearly: "Secure online tickets – limited spaces".
 For courses, send the link directly with the course confirmation.

 4.4 Combination of on-site + online